 - Main web interface that supports the most popular browsers.
 Users can access main web UI of Enterprise Manager using the default URL:

-- Veeam Self-Service File Restore Portal that allows VM administrators to restore files or folders from a VM guest OS.
+- Veeam Self-Service File Restore Portal that allows administrators to restore files or folders from a virtual or physical machine guest OS.
 These operations will not require creating specific user accounts or assigning them specific roles at the Veeam Enterprise Manager level.
-For restore operations, an administrator of the VM just accesses the self-service web portal using the default URL:
+For restore operations, an administrator just accesses the self-service web portal using the default URL:

 Veeam Self-Service File Restore Portal is available in Enterprise Plus edition.

-- Veeam Self-Service Backup Portal that provides vCloud Director organization administrators with a UI for self-service operations on VMs protection.
+- Veeam Self-Service Backup Portal that provides vCloud Director organization administrators with a UI for self-service operations on machine's protection.
 For that, a vCloud Director organization administrator can access the self-service portal using the default URL:

 Veeam Self-Service Backup Portal is available in Enterprise Plus edition.